-Fresh herbs and lamb say “springtime!”
-This beautifully presented Pesto Crusted Rack of Lamb will be a perfect part of a brunch, llunch or dinner to welcome the warmer days of spring.
+Fresh herbs and lamb are the most amazing combination This beautifully presented Pesto Crusted Rack of Lamb will be a perfect part of an alfresco brunch, lunch or dinner..

 - 3 large bunches of fresh basil

 - 3 whole peeled garlic cloves

 - 3 tablespoons olive oil

 - 4 racks of lamb, trimmed and frenched (see below)